RayHightower/RayHightower.com/_posts/2023-05-04-the-coffee-bean.markdown

 ### Boiling Water

-Imaging life as a pot of boiling water.
+Imagine life as a pot of boiling water.
 Drop a carrot into the water, and what happens?
 In a few minutes, the carrot is softened by the water.

 Drop an egg into the boiling water.
 How does the egg respond?
 In time, the egg becomes hard.